 - Corruption and business ethics

-The Workplace Policy is applicable to all Electrolux locations.
+The Workplace Policy is applicable to all Electrolux Group locations.
 Our Supplier Workplace Standard applies to our suppliers and contains the same requirements as the Workplace Policy.
 In this way, we set the same expectations on suppliers as on our own operations.
 The Workplace Policy and Supplier Workplace Standard are further specified by the Workplace Directive, which contains detailed requirements as well as examples of best practice.
-To support the implementation of these Policies and Directives, Electrolux conducts training and risk assessments, and has audit programs in place.
+To support the implementation of these policies and directives, Electrolux Group conducts training and risk assessments, and has audit programs in place.